-Ngorongoro Karatu Area Parks and Reserves
+Ngorongoro Karatu Area Travel Guide

-- ∞Prolific wildlife-viewing and spectacular scenery at Ngorongoro Crater
+- Prolific wildlife viewing and spectacular scenery at Ngorongoro Crater

 - Beautiful, lush surroundings with many established coffee plantations

 - An array of spacious and private accommodation in the area to suit all budgets

 - Village walks and visits to meet local people and learn about their culture and traditions

 The bustling town of Karatu lies about 20 km south of the gate into the Ngorongoro Conservation Area.
 From the gate, it is less than 10 km to the world-famous Ngorongoro Crater.
 Surrounding the town are well-established coffee plantations and forests, providing a spectacular setting for a wide array of accommodation.

-Things to See and Do in the Ngorongoro Karatu Area
+Things to see and do in the Ngorongoro Karatu Area

 - Visit nearby Ngorongoro Crater with its teeming wildlife